FAQ’s

 How do I know if you are the counselor I should be seeing?

 Great question.
 One that I think should be asked by everyone seeking counseling.
 I have several suggestions.
 If you were referred to me by someone you know, simply ask them why they recommended me.
 Have they personally been helped by me in some way?
 Read through our website, jot down any questions or concerns you might have that are not answered.
 Give me a call!
 Don’t be afraid to ask any questions.
-I believe you ought to feel free to interview me so to speak to develop your own opinion and sense as to whether or not it will be a good fit.
+I believe you ought to feel free to interview me, so to speak, to develop your own opinion and sense as to whether or not it will be a good fit.

 What is different about Biblical Counseling?

-I was trained by nationally known Christian Psychologist and author Dr. Larry Crabb, and Dr. Dan Allender who in my opinion are two of the wisest men I know.
-They have spent their lives studying the Bible to develop a counseling approach to life’s difficulties in which indeed there are real, final answers based on the truth in God’s Word.
-As a result the understanding you receive will make real sense, bring real clarity, and bring real change.
-As Christ Himself said: “you shall know the truth, and the truth shall set you free!”
+I was trained by nationally known Christian Psychologist and author Dr. Larry Crabb and Dr. Dan Allender, who, in my opinion, are two of the wisest men I know.
+They have spent their lives studying the Bible to develop a counseling approach to life’s difficulties in which, indeed, there are real, final answers based on the truth in God’s Word.
+As a result, the understanding you receive will make real sense, bring real clarity, and bring real change.
+As Christ Himself said: “You shall know the truth, and the truth shall set you free!”

 What will the counseling process be like?